I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 You will see cruise ships dock in PV.
 You’ll experience the fun nightlife if that’s what you’d like, as well as many outdoor sports.
 Whales from the Pacific Ocean come into the Bay of Banderas to give birth.
 There is incredible nature with the surrounding lush hills.
 It’s not only beautiful in PV, but it’s also comfortable.
 The weather is a constant 80 degrees on most days.

-On rare occasions will the temperature drop below 60 or rise above 90.
-And with a cool breeze in the air, it’s perfect margarita weather.
+Only on rare occasions will the temperature drop below 60 or rise above 90.
+With a cool breeze in the air, it’s perfect margarita weather.

 On the weekends and holidays, an influx of Mexican families from Guadalajara will stay for the week.
 Celebrations are an everyday event here, and noise is normal.